 The regulator may inform the public of the application and must consider any representations.

 The operator of the regulated facility must submit the application.
-The regulator must be satisfied that they will operate the facility in accordance with the environmental permit.
+The regulator must be satisfied that they will operate the facility in line with the environmental permit.

 How long will it take to process my application?